ZeusWPI/blokmap/README.md

 # Blokmap

-A useful map with al bloklocations (= study locations) in Ghent.
+A useful map with all bloklocations (= study locations) in Ghent.

 We usually use data from [Stad Gent](https://stad.gent/studenten/studeren/bloklocaties) and mails people send to us.